Scaffolding Accident Compensation Claims

 Under certain circumstances, there may be exceptions made to the time limit.
 For example:

-A litigation friend may make a claim on behalf of a child or someone who does not have the mental capacity to begin their own claim.
+A litigation friend may make a claim on behalf of a child or someone who does not have the mental capacity to begin their claim.
 However, they must act in the best interest of the claimant and should make fair and competent decisions about their case.
-The courts can appoint a suitable person to act as a litigation friend to make the claim on behalf of the injured person while the time limit is paused.
+The courts can appoint a suitable person to act as a litigation friend to claim on behalf of the injured person while the time limit is paused.

 Scaffolding Accident Compensation Calculator